TheThinkingHome/device_sentinel/README.md

 - **Device telemetry**, one row per device with its learned rhythm, its signal history and its battery trend.
 - **Classification**, showing which devices are watched, which are set aside, and why anything is excluded.
 - **Silence episodes**, recording every time a device went quiet past its own basis, whether it came back on its own or something intervened, and whether the gap was learned.
 This answers a question nothing else does: did the device recover, or did your restart make it look like it recovered?

-To report a problem, download a diagnostics file from **Settings, Devices and Services, Device Sentinel**, the three-dot menu, then **Download Diagnostics**, and attach it to a GitHub issue.
-It contains the learned state, your settings, and the episode records.
-Your notification targets are redacted; device names are not, so read it before you post it.

 ## Documentation